d03n3rfr1tz3/bzflag-ircRelay/README.md

 ![Minimum BZFlag Version](https://img.shields.io/badge/BZFlag-v2.4.0+-blue.svg)
 [![License](https://img.shields.io/github/license/d03n3rfr1tz3/bzflag-irc.svg)](LICENSE.md)

-This plugin is a revival of the IRC Relay plugin from `wegstar` of the BZFlag forums.
+This plugin is a revival of the IRC Relay plugin from the BZFlag forum user `wegstar`.
-It should work with version 2.4.x and also replaces the usage of a separate config.txt with the use of BZDB variables.
+It should work with version 2.4.x and also replaces the usage of a separate config.txt with the use of BZDB variables and has some minor additional features.

 ## Requirements